xiaosuyyds/MuRainBot2/README_EN.md

 │   │   ...
 │   ├─ json     MRB2 and the json temporary/cached files of the plugin that do not belong to a separate group chat │   ...
-├─ go-cqhttp    QQBot core framework, here exemplified by go-cqhttp ├─ Lib          MRB2's Lib library, plugins and MRB2 both depend on this Lib │   ├─ __init__.py     MRB2Lib
+├─ Lagrange.Core    QQBot core framework, here exemplified by Lagrange.Core
+├─ Lib          MRB2's Lib library, plugins and MRB2 both depend on this Lib │   ├─ __init__.py     MRB2Lib
 │   ├─ BotController.py   One of MRB2's Lib libraries, used to control the Bot